-- A. Each ticket for entry in a raffle must constitute an equal chance to win in the raffle. - B. No person shall be required to purchase more than one ticket, or to pay for anything other than the ticket, in order to enter a raffle. - C. No person shall be required to be present at a raffle drawing in order to be eligible for the prize drawing. - D. Each ticket seller shall return to the organization all unsold tickets and the stubs or other detachable section of all tickets sold before the drawing. - E. No tickets may be sold after the first drawing. - F. Before drawing, the organization shall place each stub or other detachable section of each ticket sold into a receptacle from which the winning tickets are to be drawn. - G. The receptacle must be designed so that each ticket placed in it has an equal chance to be drawn.
+- A. Each ticket for entry in a raffle must have an equal chance to win in the raffle. - B. No person shall be required to purchase more than one ticket, or to pay for anything other than the ticket, in order to enter a raffle. - C. No person shall be required to be present at a raffle drawing in order to be eligible to win the prize(s). - D. Each ticket seller shall return to the organization all unsold tickets and the stubs or other detachable section of all tickets sold before the drawing. - E. Tickets must not be sold after the organization has commenced drawing for the prize(s). - F. Before the first drawing for a prize in a raffle, the organization shall place all the stubs or other detachable section of every ticket sold into a receptacle from which the winning tickets must be drawn. - G. The receptacle must be designed so that each ticket placed in it has an equal chance to be drawn.